sparta-science/engineer-job-posting/macos_ios_contract_to_perm.md

 we have a small wrapper app and a couple of prototypes in process. _This is an all new code base._

-The pandemic has temporarily changed how we hire.
+***The pandemic has temporarily changed how we hire.
-For now this is a contract position.
-Eventually the pandemic will end and we may want to convert this contract role into regular full time employment.
+For now THIS IS A CONTRACT POSITION.
+Eventually the pandemic will end and we MAY want to convert this contract role into regular full time employment.***

 #### What you’ll bring to the table